-Thankfully, the conversation with a CHM staff member that day was like a breath of fresh air.
+James: The conversation with a CHM staff member as I called to discuss our next steps was like a breath of fresh air.
 She was sincere when she told me how sorry she was that we were facing this situation, then took the time to ask how I was doing, how April was and how our two older sons were coping.
 She asked if she could pray for Mazy and our family.
 I was overwhelmed with gratitude for her kindness and concern.

 In contrast to the “sprint” of activity in just a month’s time, Mazy’s two-and-a-half year treatment plan stretched out before us like a marathon.
 She underwent a year of intense chemotherapy followed by two weeks of cranial radiation.
 Our schedule is much more manageable now, with a treatment regimen of daily oral chemotherapy and monthly rounds of intravenous chemo along with lumbar (spinal) injections every three months.

 Meanwhile, the medical charges have piled up.
 To date CHM has shared over $410,000 after $436,000 in medical bill discounts.
 Every healthcare provider has given us discounts—especially the children’s hospital—and financial aid.
 What I thought would be an intimidating process was relatively simple; some providers even gave a discount automatically.
 After some practice I also found it fairly easy to upload Mazy’s medical bills to CHM’s Member Portal.